hiredman/qwerty/README.md

 ensures they are run in order for a file, but among the files in a package the inits run in an arbitrary order.

-## Reader

-The reader is really gross because it is a hacked up mechanical translation of the Java source of Clojure's reader.

 ## Todo

 missing an interpreter